 Decision-Making Practices & Policies:

 KBIC and the EPA have partnered in an initiative to study and mitigate coastline change.
 They are between Phase I and II of this study, Phase I having been funded by the EPA in 2019 and Phase II awaiting approval.
-In Phase I, their team assessed the coastal geomorphology, erosion, and accretion of stamp sands deposits within select regions of western Keweenaw Bay using a combination of MAXAR high-resolution imagery, aerial photography, historical cartographical documents, and both airborne and bathymetric LiDAR.
+In Phase I, their team assessed the coastal geomorphology, erosion, and accretion of stamp sands deposits within select regions of western Keweenaw Bay using a combination of Maxar high-resolution imagery, aerial photography, historical cartographical documents, and both airborne and bathymetric LiDAR.
 A major concern of the partners is protecting coastal infrastructure, public beaches, and determining whether a major road currently abutting the bay should be relocated.
-Relocating the road could allow for the removal of coastal armoring put in place to protect the road from coastal erosion and flooding.
+Relocating the road could result in the removal of coastal armoring put in place to protect the road from coastal erosion and flooding.

 Earth Observations & End Products Overview